Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 Using a Nipple Shield With a Newborn

 You typically use a nipple shield with a newborn who is having difficulty latching to the breast.
-Find a nipple shield that’s the right size for your baby’s mouth.
-Hold them comfortably for you and your baby to get a good latch.

 Nipple Shield for Sore Nipples

-Nipple shields may be effective if you have sore nipples from breastfeeding.
+Nipple shields can be effective if you have sore nipples from breastfeeding.
 Usually, sore nipples are the result of latching problems with your baby.
-Besides using nipple shields, you can also:

 • Try different breastfeeding positions to find the one most comfortable for you and your baby.